elena19m/cloud-courses/website/docs/common/helm/_intro.md

 ### Chart vs Deployment

 A Kubernetes **Deployment** is a resource that manages the lifecycle of a set of pods.

 A **chart** is a collection of files called **templates** that can include multiple Kubernetes resources (i.e. Deployments, Services, ConfigMaps etc.).

-In the following example we will deploy Elastic using the two methods.
+In the following example we will deploy Elastic using the two methods - using the Elastic operator and using the Elastic Helm chart.

 #### Elastic Kubernetes Deployment